Enjoying our puzzle hints?

 Why is “HOISIN” in the Green group?

-a sweet and spicy Chinese sauce, often used in marinades and stir-fries
+a sweet and spicy sauce commonly used in Chinese cuisine

 Purple group — STARTING WITH SYNONYMS FOR "DUD"